mingsumsze/toy-react/Milestone0/README.md

 - States are local to the component only.
 But can be passed down to child as props (Top-down data flow)
 - Controlled component: making React state the single source of truth (over HTML form elements e.g. `<input>`)
 - Composition (specialise component using props) is recommended over inheritance (of class component)
+- Context: a way to share values between components without having to explicitly pass a prop through every level of the tree
+  - Designed to share "global" data like authentication & theme
+  - When React renders a component that subscribes to this Context object it will read the current context value from the closest matching Provider above it in the tree
+  - All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes
+  - Component composition (Combine multi-level components tgt such that higher level component can pass props directly to lower level component, or even higher-level component - passing component as prop) is often a simpler solution than context

 Pseudo react element
 ```jsx